of Art's nine galleries are viewed by approximately

 was a collaboration with Art and Design Associate Professor Anne

 Mondro and her students from the class Retaining Identity: The Role

 of Creative Work within the Healthcare Setting.
 The dragon was designed

 by artist Katy Bergman Cassell, funded by a FIGS grant, and brought

 about by participants creating messages in words and pictures on

 paper fans - more than 1,700 in all - which were then folded to

 Dragon.
 Spanning more than 16 feet, this magnificent dragon was

-dedicated to the patients, visitors, faculty and staff of the University
+dedicated to the patients, visitors, faculty and staff of Michigan Medicine to commemorate the 20th

 anniversary of the University of Michigan Hospitals and Health Centers.